• Skip to primary navigation

 • Using a medium cookie scoop, two spoons, or a piping bag, drop into 1.5 tablespoon heaps onto lined baking sheet.
 Top each cookie with a whole hazelnut.

-• Bake for 23-26 minutes, or until edges are lightly browned and the tops begin to very lightly brown.
+• Bake for about 23-26 minutes, or until edges are lightly browned and the tops look set and dry to the touch.
+Macaroons should no longer feel sticky.

 • Allow cookies to cool completely before removing from baking sheet to a cooling rack.
-If cookies stick to baking sheet or feel sticky to the touch, they need more time in the oven.
+You may need a thin metal spatula or butter knife to assist.

 Equipment Recommendations